The Haçienda opened its doors on May 21, 1982, and the very next day Cabaret Voltaire played its first gig there.

 Listen to Mallinder’s “Wonk” mix after the jump…...

-When you consider all of the famous and infamous people who William Burroughs met in his lifetime, maybe the “Six Degrees of Kevin Bacon” game should be adapted for the late Beat author (I’d have a “Burroughs” of one, as I met him (briefly) in Los Angeles in 1996).
-At the Reality Studio blog, there’s a fascinating tale, told in great detail, about the time Joy Division shared the same stage with Burroughs, Brion Gysin and Cabaret Voltaire in Belgium:
+When you consider all of the famous and infamous people who William Burroughs met in his lifetime, maybe the “Six Degrees of Kevin Bacon” game should be adapted for the late Beat author.
+I’d have a “Burroughs” of one, as I met him (briefly) in Los Angeles in 1996 at his big art opening at LACMA.

 Joy Division was given its first opportunity to play outside the United Kingdom on 16 October 1979.
 That alone would have distinguished the gig for the band, but of special interest to Curtis and his mates was the fact that they would be opening for Burroughs.
 The avant-garde theater troupe Plan K, which had made a specialty of interpreting Burroughs’ work, were founding a performance space in a former sugar refinery in Brussels, Belgium.
 The opening was conceived as a multimedia spectacle.
 Films were to be screened — among others, Nicholas Roeg’s Performance (starring Mick Jagger) and Burroughs’ own experiments with Antony Balch.
 The Plan K theater troupe were to perform “23 Skidoo.”
 Joy Division and Cabaret Voltaire were to give “rock” concerts.
 And Burroughs and Brion Gysin were to read from their recently published book, The Third Mind.